mnavjeev/portmanteau/README.md

    -- Verifying Uniform Entropy Bound for Bracketing Numbers.

 Delta Method and Applications to Statistics:
    -- Multiplier Central Limit Theorems.
+   -- Empirical Bootstrap.
+   -- Delta Method for Fully Differentiable Functions.
+   -- Delta Method for Directionally Differentiable Functions.

 **TO BE COVERED**.
-Delta Method and Applications to Statistics.
+Inference on Directionally Differentiable Functions (Fang and Santos 2019)